rstudio/shiny-server/README.md

 sudo shiny-server
 ```

-Now start a web browser and point it to `http://<hostname>:3838/MY-APP/`.
-(Notice that ".shiny" does not appear in the URL.)
+Now start a web browser and point it to `http://<hostname>:3838/MY-APP/`

 **If the browser is not able to connect to the server, configure your server's firewall to allow inbound TCP connections on port 3838.**